 Frequently Asked Questions

-Now, let’s take a look at some of the frequently asked questions regarding this topic.
+Now, let’s take a look at some frequently asked questions about this topic.

 It’s a file that tells search engine bots which parts of your site they can or can’t crawl.
 WordPress generates a virtual one by default if a physical file doesn’t exist.